-- Determine the buffer length in 16-bit data words.
+- 1. Determine the buffer length in 16-bit data words.
 Multiply this value by 2 to get the length of the buffer in bytes. - 2.
-Select a buffer starting address that is located at a binary 'zeros' boundary based on the desired length of the buffer.
-Remember that the buffer length in words must be multiplied by 2 to obtain the byte address range.
+Select a buffer starting address that is located at a binary 0's boundary based on the desired length of the buffer.
+Note that the buffer length in words must be multiplied by 2 to obtain the byte address range.
 For example, a buffer with a length of 100 words (200 bytes) could use 0xXX00 as the starting address. - 3.
 Calculate the buffer end address using the buffer length chosen in Step 1 and the buffer start address chosen in Step 2.
-The buffer end address is calculated using Equation 3-1. - Load the XMODSRT (YMODSRT) register with the buffer start address chosen in Step 2. - Load the XMODEND (YMODEND) register with the buffer end address calculated in Step 3. - 6.
-Write to the XWM<3:0> (YWM<3:0>) bits in the MODCON register to select the W register that will be used to access the circular buffer. - 7.
-Set the XMODEN (YMODEN) bit in the MODCON register to enable the circular buffer. - 8.
-Load the selected W register with address that points to the buffer. - 9.
-The W register address will be adjusted automatically at the end of the buffer when an indirect access with pre/post increment is performed (see Figure 3-5).
+The buffer end address is calculated using Equation 3-1. - 4.
+Load the XMODSRT or YMODSRT register with the buffer start address chosen in Step 2. - 5.
+Load the XMODEND or YMODEND register with the buffer end address calculated in Step 3. - 6.
+Write to the XWM bits (MODCON<3:0>) or YWM bits (MODCON<7:4>) to select the W register that will be used to access the circular buffer. - 7.
+Set the XMODEN bit (MODCON<15>) or YMODEN bit (MODCON<14>) to enable the circular buffer. - 8.
+Load the selected W register with address that points to the buffer.

+The W register address is adjusted automatically at the end of the buffer when an indirect access with pre/post-increment is performed, as illustrated in Figure 3-5.